Navajo Preparatory School

 Navajo Preparatory School is a college preparatory school located in Farmington, New Mexico.
 The school is fully sanctioned by the Navajo Nation since 1991 when the previous Navajo Academy closed due to lack of funding.
 The campus is currently undergoing a remodelling project for the past few years that includes new dormitories, classrooms, and an athletic sports complex.
-The school colors are black, turquoise, yellow, and white which represent the four seasons in Navajo Culture and the mascot is the eagle.
-The previous school colors for Navajo Mission and Navajo Academy were red, white, and blue.
-In 2021- 2022 school year, the school color will go back to red, white, and blue.
+The school mascot is the eagle, and the school colors are red, white, and blue.

+The purpose of the program is to provide students with an academically challenging high school education which meets worldwide standards and criteria.
+It offers International Baccalaureate programs.

 Navajo Prep is affiliated with the Bureau of Indian Education (BIE).

 History

 Navajo Prep was also known as Navajo Methodist Mission (1891-1979), Navajo Mission Academy (1979-mid 80's) and Navajo Academy (mid 80's-1991).